alecsaunders/great_expectations/docs/tutorials/getting_started/tutorial_review.md

 - **Checkpoint**: An object that uses a Validator to run an Expectation Suite against a batch of data.
 Running a Checkpoint produces Validation Results for the data it was run on.
 - **Validation Results**: A report generated from an Expectation Suite being run against a batch of data.
 The Validation Result itself is in JSON and is rendered as Data Docs.
 - **Data Docs**: Human readable documentation that describes Expectations for data and its Validation Results.
-Data docs van be generated both from Expectation Suites (describing our Expectations for the data) and also from Validation Results (describing if the data meets those Expectations).
+Data docs can be generated both from Expectation Suites (describing our Expectations for the data) and also from Validation Results (describing if the data meets those Expectations).

 ### Going forward